grafbase/grafbase/cli/npm/cli/README.md

 Arguments:
   [NAME]
-          The name of the project to create
+          The name of the project to initialize

 Options:
   -t, --template <TEMPLATE>